-People who have overdosed on acetaminophen with codeine may also receive two medicines to reverse the effect of the drugs:
+People who’ve overdosed on acetaminophen with codeine may also receive two medicines to reverse the effect of the drugs:

 - N-acetyl cysteine

-The faster you get medical help, the sooner you will recover.
+The faster you get medical help, the sooner you’ll recover.
 Recovery can take a day or two.

-If the liver is affected, recovery could take longer.
-Long-term liver damage is possible because toxins are released into your system when chemicals used with acetaminophen break down.
+If your liver is affected, recovery could take longer.
+Long-term liver damage is possible because toxins are released into your system when acetaminophen is broken down into other chemicals by your liver.

 Codeine can be habit-forming.
 Taking too much codeine can cause:

-Long term use can cause dependency and addiction to the drug.
-If you think you are addicted to codeine, you should see your doctor right away to discuss your treatment and rehabilitation options.
+Long-term use can cause dependency and addiction to the drug.
+If you think you’re addicted to codeine, you should see your doctor right away to discuss your treatment and rehabilitation options.